tacosontitan/tacosontitan/README.md

-### Oh, umm, hello there. 👋
+# Oh, umm, hello there. 👋

+My name is Jamie, but you can call me Taco!
 I'm just another average millennial, with a 🔥 passion for all things code.

 ---
 Professionally, I'm a mid-to-senior level C# developer with an official title of simply `Software Developer`.
 Personally, I'm, uh, awkward?
 I try to avoid human beings as much as possible, but I have no issues being social in a professional setting.
 As far as Stack Exchange sites go, I like helping others, so I'm online every few days.